INSTALLING AND OPERATING THE

 - Remove the body cap from the attachment bayonet.

-- Attach the unit to the retinal instrument in the usual way, by mating the bayonet to the receptacle, and rotating the locking lever.
+- Attach the unit mechanically to the retinal instrument in the usual way, by mating the bayonet to the receptacle, and rotating the locking lever.

 - Remove the front lens cap from the Canon EF 28mm lens.